-Near the beginning of fiscal 2007, we granted to Mr. Nosbusch options for 115,400 shares, 8,700 restricted shares and 20,400 performance shares.
-Consistent with our executive compensation philosophy, the anticipated value of this grant was between the 50th and 75th percentile of long-term incentives grants to CEOs of the Major Companies using the regression analysis developed by Towers Perrin based on our sales.
+Near the beginning of fiscal 2009, in light of the anticipated lower financial performance, we granted to Mr. Nosbusch options for 238,700 shares, 14,200 restricted shares and 33,500 performance shares.
+Consistent with our executive compensation philosophy, the anticipated value of this grant was in the lower portion of the corridor between the 50th and 75th percentile of long-term incentives grants to CEOs of the Major Companies using the regression analysis developed by Towers Perrin based on our sales.
 In determining these grants, the Compensation Committee considered:

-- information on Mr. Nosbusch's total compensation compared to the total compensation of chief executive officers, including the value of long-term incentives, of the Major Companies in the Towers Perrin executive compensation database, using a regression analysis developed by Towers Perrin based on our sales.
-The data showed that Mr. Nosbusch's total compensation and long-term incentives compensation are consistent with our compensation philosophy and are largely based on performance; - internal comparisons with the other named executive officers.
-Mr. Nosbusch's pay relative to the other named executive officers is in line with the survey data of CEOs to other named executive officers of the Major Companies using the regression analyses developed by the Survey Providers.
-Mr. Nosbusch's pay relative to the other named executive officers reflects his greater level of responsibility and accountability; - historical information regarding Mr. Nosbusch's long-term compensation opportunities.
+- information on Mr. Nosbusch's total compensation compared to the total compensation of CEOs of the Major Companies in the Survey Providers compensation databases, using regression analyses developed by the Survey Providers based on our sales.
+For long-term incentives the results of the Towers Perrin database were used for conducting the comparison.
+The data showed that Mr. Nosbusch's total compensation and long-term incentives compensation are consistent with our compensation philosophy and are largely based on performance; - our expectation that market data would show lower values of long-term incentives granted at other companies in 2009; - internal comparisons with the other named executive officers.
+Mr. Nosbusch's pay relative to the other named executive officers is in line with the survey data of CEOs to other named executive officers of the Major Companies in the Survey Providers database using the regression analyses developed by the Survey Providers based on our sales.
+Mr. Nosbusch's pay is higher than the other named executive officers due to his greater level of responsibility and accountability; - historical information regarding Mr. Nosbusch's long-term compensation opportunities.
 This information indicated that Mr. Nosbusch's long-term compensation opportunities have yielded significant realized and unrealized value for Mr. Nosbusch, particularly with respect to equity awards.
-The value is a product of Mr. Nosbusch's long service to the Corporation, the fact that he has held his equity awards rather than cashing them in, and most importantly, the significant return to shareowners who have benefited along with Mr. Nosbusch.
+The value is a product of Mr. Nosbusch's long service to the Corporation, the fact that he has held his equity awards rather than cashing them in, and most importantly, the value of his equity awards has varied along with the returns to our shareowners.
 We believe this is in line with the creation of shareowner value objective of our pay for performance philosophy; and - Mr. Nosbusch's past and expected future contributions to our long-term performance.
-The Committee concluded that Mr. Nosbusch has contributed significantly to our growth and profitability and is expected to continue to contribute to our success for the benefit of shareowners, customers, and other stakeholders.
+The Compensation Committee concluded that Mr. Nosbusch has contributed significantly to our growth and profitability and is expected to continue to contribute to our success for the benefit of shareowners, customers and other stakeholders.